The academic progress of all students is reviewed by the Registrar at the conclusion of the Fall and Winter terms.

 Examinations will be written during the examination periods as listed in the Academic Schedule or at times specified in the course outline.
 Students are expected to be available to the last day of the examination period in each term.
 Under no circumstances will travel or other absences from the University be accepted as sufficient justification for being excused from examinations.

 A deferred examination will differ from the set examination and may not necessarily follow the same format.
-Deferred examinations will be scheduled at reasonable times by the Registrar after consultation with the instructor(s), normally within one week of the originally scheduled examination.
-Students who miss a deferred examination are denied further consideration and are assigned a grade of zero for the examination.
+Deferred examinations will be scheduled at the end of the examination period and before the end of the term.

 Approval of the challenge request is given by the course instructor, the Area Chair and the Registrar.
 The fee for the challenge examination is 50% of the course fee per challenge examination.
 The fee is non-refundable and must be paid prior to writing the challenge examination.